rdiaz02/OncoSimul/README.md

 #### Install from a zip file:

+Download the [OncoSimulR_2.15.xyz.zip file we provide](miscell-files/OncoSimulR_2.15.994.zip); for example, from your web browser, place the mouse on the link, and right click to select "Save link as", or similar incantation.

-Download the [OncoSimulR_2.15.xyz.zip file we provide](miscell-files/OncoSimulR_2.15.994.zip) and install it from R (e.g., from the menu, go to "Packages", "Install package(s) from local file(s)", and select the file).
+Now install that zip file from R (e.g., from the menu, go to "Packages", "Install package(s) from local file(s)", and select the file).
 This works with R-3.6.0.

 That zip file, for the sake of being small and fast to build and